 All current students have access to OneDrive.
-Many staff also have access as at January 2020, with access being rolled out to all staff as the Microsoft 365 project progresses:
+Many staff also have access, via the Microsoft 365 project rollout:

 The Student Desktop H:\ Drive only has a limited amount of storage space, so you should store extra files on your University of Otago OneDrive.
 We recommend you keep files you are currently working on in your H:\ Drive, then transfer them to your OneDrive for storage.